abrac/EV-Fleet-Simulator/README.md

 ```
 </details>

-Please also click the "star" button on the repository's homepage so that we know how many people our software is benefitting.
+Please also click the "star" button on the top of our [repository's homepage](https://gitlab.com/eputs/ev-fleet-sim) so that we know how many people our software is benefitting.
 This helps us to justify future funding and work on the project.
 Thank you!

 Documentation
 =============